 18-Pound Turkey with Stuffing

 If your 18-pound turkey is stuffed, in the pan, and ready for the preheated oven, time to set your timer.
-A stuffed turkey takes longer to cook than one that has no stuffing.
-If you are cooking the turkey at 325°, it will take 4 ½ - 5 hours to cook.
-At 350°, it will take 4 - 4 ½ hours.
+A stuffed turkey will take longer than an unstuffed turkey.
+It is important for both the turkey & the stuffing to reach a safe internal temperature of 175°F.

 - 350° an 18-lb turkey takes 4 - 4 ½ hours to cook in an oven